YoneChen/three-onEvent/README.md

 # three-onEvent
-Add  a EventListener for Mesh in your three.js project.
+Add  an EventListener for Mesh in your three.js project.

 Here is a quick start example
 ### Step1